ST-Game/Code-Away/formal_elements.md

 ### 4. Rules

-* The player can move any moveable object, even if it seems it will not help them solve the puzzle.
+* The player needs to write the correct code to solve the current puzzle.

-* In single player mode, the player cannot leave the room.
-In two player mode, the player cannot leave the area in which the two rooms are present.

-* The player scores points at the end of the level, based on the amount of damage caused to the room.
-The less, the better.
-A 0-3 star system would be put in place.
+* The result of each puzzle will be measured by comparing the code the player wrote to the correct one.

-* Rules of the game would be made clear in the tutorial level.
+* The player will learn the game's rule in the first level.

 ### 5. Resources

-* The player could make use of every object in the room.
-Everything, apart from the walls, can be moved and used.

-* The player can climb stools to reach a higher shelves, flip switches to power off an appliance, move objects from hazardous positions etc.

 * The player can use hint points to get hints that would aid him in solving the current puzzle.

-* For every level completed with 3 stars, the player will get coins that can be later used to buy hint points.
-Hint points will be hard to achieve because the player has to solve the puzzle with 3 stars.

-* The amount of coins and hint points can be displayed in the corner of the screen.

 ### 6. Conflict

-* Time is your main adversary in the game.
-Players should be quick on their feet and creative.
+* The player wants to stay inside the magical world and is chased by guards.

 * In two player mode, every player has to out-score the other player.